-One of the most Iconic stops on Camino de Santiago, sitting high on a plateau called Mount Irago, the highest point that pilgrims climb, is Cruz de Ferro (Iron Cross) a sacred place of Reverence, Prayer and Spiritual significance.
+Sitting high on a plateau called Mount Irago, the highest point that pilgrims climb is Cruz de Ferro (Iron Cross).
+A sacred place of Reverence, Prayer, and Spiritual significance.

 As you approach Cruz de Ferro the energy is palpable, a hush falls over the site.
-Pilgrims stop, reflect, then drop or throw whatever it is they are walking away from then continue on “The Way”
+Pilgrims stop, reflect, then drop or throw whatever it is they are walking away from then continue on “The Way”.

-I have no answers or words for what happened that day, however, I sat alone on the pile of rocks and cried a small river of tears, unwittingly emptying some weight from my life long baggage.
+I have no answers or words for what happened that day, however, I sat alone on the pile of rocks and cried a small river of tears, unwittingly emptying some weight from my lifelong baggage.